TheJacksonLaboratory/jax-omero-transfer/README.md

 - We do not know how to deal with Plates and Screens right now.
 Sorry.
 - ROIs are limited to `ezomero.rois` types (Point, Ellipse, Rectangle, Line, Polygon).
 All other ROIs will be skipped.
 - We assume Bioformats generates Image IDs in the same order for the same files (which is relevant for multi-series file formats).
+- OMERO does some strange setting with channel = -1 for ROIs sometimes (for RGB images, I think).  `ome-types` hates that, so we set those values to 0.

   \
   \